-Bioulès undertakes an exploration of the gardens of his childhood, to which he returns through painting.
-Works abounding in greenery and color, in the expression of a generous and whimsical nature.
+In this new series, Bioulès continues to explore the gardens and places of his childhood, which he returns to through painting: works teeming with greenery and color, in the expression of a generous and whimsical nature.

 Here is how the artist talks about it:

 “Already several years ago, I had painted a series of paintings called “Memories”; they were indeed precise images related to particular moments and which had not left my mind.